Nostradamos/plantjournal-api-sqlite3/README.md

   SQLite can't know which table you mean, so we just use explicit column names for everything.
 Eg: `generations.familyId` references `families.familyId`.

-* Try to use CONSTANTS wherever you can, especially for attributes.
+* Try to use `CONSTANTS` wherever you can, especially for attributes.
 This makes it easier to change the attribute or variable names and reduces the risk of misspelling any constant, because we throw an error if you try to read an undefined property from constants (thanks to es6 proxies and zealot).

-* Use lamda expression for all anonymous functions.
+* Use lamda expression for all anonymous (and unassigned) functions.
 For named functions (also assigned functions) use `function()` style.
-If the shorted lamda expression allows you to fit max line length for named functions, feel free to use it.
+If the shorter lamda expression allows you to fit max line length for named functions, feel free to use it.

+* Descriptions of tests should get encapsulated inside of \`\` to not need to escape `"` or `'` and make it possible to easily search the test.

+* SQLite3 queries should also be inside of \`\`.

+* Try to not use more than 80 characters per line.
+Only exception are strings encapsulated in an `it()` function for tests.